 A demand schedule is often studied along with the supply schedule.
 The supply schedule shows the quantity which a manufacturer can supply to the market at a particular price level.
 The plotting of both the demand schedule and the supply schedule on a graph enables understanding of the pricing patterns and the dynamics of the price and demand.

 In a normal demand and supply relationship, the quantity demanded falls with an increase in the price of the goods or services.
 In case all the other factors are assumed to be equal, the market should reach an equilibrium at the point where supply and demand schedules meet on the graph.

 A demand schedule is useful to estimate demand at any given price point.
-Though there are other factors influencing demand such as disposable income, marketing and distribution arrangements, the price remains is one of the key factors.
-Plotting of the demand schedule along with the supply schedule helps to determine the equilibrium price point and the equilibrium quantity.
+Though there are other factors influencing demand, such as disposable income, marketing, and distribution arrangements, the price remains one of the key factors.
+Plotting of the demand schedule along with the supply schedule, helps to determine the equilibrium price point and the equilibrium quantity.